chisui/dakka/thesis/main.md

 Actor systems provide a way of modeling programs that is particularly suited for parallel and distributed execution.
 There are many systems that use Actor systems for exactly that purpose.
 The Erlang language and the Akka framework for the Java Virtual Machine (JVM) are two of the most prominent examples.
-There exists also cloud-haskell for GHC Haskell.
+For GHC Haskell there exists also *cloud-haskell*.

-When creating an Actor system, types may be used to check the behavior of a single actor internally, but not often properties about the Actor system as a whole.
+Types may be used to check the behavior of a single actor internally, but are not often used to check properties about the Actor system as a whole.
-That may make it possible for example to send messages to Actors that could never exist in the Actor system, or send messages to Actors that those can not handle.
+The lack of these global checks may make it possible for example to send messages to Actors that could never exist in the Actor system, or send messages to Actors that those can not handle.

 Haskell provides a strong type system that can be used to express these kinds of invariants.
 Unfortunately the only major Actor framework for Haskell does not utilize it to do so.